sunprinceS/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Distributed System Design
+- ML System Design
-- ML Model Optimization (AutoTuning, NAS)
+- EdgeAI Model Optimization
-- Meta/ Transfer Learning
+- Computer Vision
 - Speech Processing/ NLP

 # Education to show in About widget